-The object of a total absorption (mnyam-bzhag) is only voidness (stong-nyid, emptiness), or it can be said to be only a deepest truth (don-dam bden-pa).
+The object explicitly apprehended by a total absorption (mnyam-bzhag) is only voidness (stong-nyid, emptiness), or it can be said to be only a deepest truth (don-dam bden-pa).

 When total absorption occurs on the mental continuum of someone who has not yet attained any of the five pathway minds (lam-lnga) or someone with a building-up pathway mind (tshogs-lam, path of accumulation) or an applying pathway mind (sbyor-lam, path of preparation), it is a conceptual cognition with apprehension (rtogs-pa) of voidness.
 In such cases, it is simply called “total absorption” or “tainted total absorption” (mnyam-bzhag zag-bcas).

 Only when total absorption occurs on the mental continuum of an arya, a highly realized being, is it non-conceptual straightforward cognition (rtog-med mngon-sum) with apprehension of voidness.
 In such cases, it is called the “deep awareness of total absorption” (mnyam-bzhag ye-shes) or the “deep awareness of untainted total absorption” (mnyam-bzhag zag-med-kyi ye-shes).